fireship-io/git-sticker/README.md

-🚨 The first 200 PRs get the holographic sticker show below.
-All PRs after will get a regular Fireship sticker until they run out.
+🚨 The first 200 PRs get the holographic sticker shown below.
+PRs after will get a regular Fireship sticker until they run out.

 📺 Watch [How to Submit a Pull Request in 100 Seconds](https://youtu.be/8lGpZkjnkt4) on YouTube